maliciousintent/coolog/README.md

 ## API ##
 ```
-coolog.logger(filename, params);
+coolog.logger(filename, channel);
 ```
 This method create a new logger.

 * filename is the name of the file (used in the log message)
-* params is optional.
-You can provide the name of the channel (channelname) and additional settings for the appender (eg: a secret key which you don't want to put in the settings file).
+* Channel is optional.
 If you don't specify this parameter coolog assign this logger to the default channel (root).

 ## CUSTOM APPENDERS ##